fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

     - **Description**
     - **Reference**
   * - **credentials**
-    - CONDITIONAL.
-REQUIRED if ``lead_time`` and ``transaction_id`` are not present.
+    - REQUIRED if ``lead_time`` and ``transaction_id`` are not present, otherwise it MUST NOT be present.
 It contains the following parameters:

           - **credential**: REQUIRED.
 String containing one issued PID/(Q)EAA.
 If the requested format identifier is ``dc+sd-jwt`` then the ``credential`` parameter MUST NOT be re-encoded.
 If the requested format identifier is ``mso_mdoc`` then the ``credential`` parameter MUST be a base64url-encoded representation of the CBOR-encoded IssuerSigned structure, as defined in [ISO 18013-5].
 This structure SHOULD contain all Namespaces and IssuerSignedItems that are included in the AuthorizedNamespaces of the MobileSecurityObject.
     - Section 8.3, Annex A2.4 and Annex A3.4 of [`OpenID4VCI`_].
   * - **lead_time**
-    - CONDITIONAL.
-REQUIRED if ``credentials`` is not present.
+    - REQUIRED if ``credentials`` is not present, otherwise it MUST NOT be present.
 The amount of time (in seconds) required before making a Deferred Credential Request.
     - This Specification.
   * - **notification_id**
     - OPTIONAL.
 String identifying an issued Credential that the Wallet includes in the Notification Request as defined in Section :ref:`Notification Request`.
 It MUST NOT be present if the ``credentials`` parameter is not present.
     - Section 8.3 of [`OpenID4VCI`_].
   * - **transaction_id**
-    - CONDITIONAL.
-REQUIRED if ``credentials`` is not present.
+    - REQUIRED if ``credentials`` is not present, otherwise it MUST NOT be present.
 String identifying a deferred issuance transaction that the Wallet includes in the subsequent Credential Request as defined in Section :ref:`Deferred Endpoint`.
 It MUST be invalidated after the User obtains the Credential.
     - Section 8.3 of [`OpenID4VCI`_].

 In case of the Credential Request does not contain a valid Access Token, the Credential Endpoint returns an error response such as defined in Section 3 of [:rfc:`6750`].